aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-image-manipulation/add-tiled-image/_index.md

 - **How long does implementation take?** Roughly 10–15 minutes for a basic tiled‑image scenario.

 ## What is “create XPS document”?
-An XPS (XML Paper Specification) file is a fixed‑layout document format similar to PDF.
-Creating an XPS document programmatically lets you generate printable, device‑independent files directly from Java code.
+`XpsDocument` is Aspose.Page’s top‑level object that represents a single XPS file in memory.
+It encapsulates pages, resources, and metadata, allowing you to build the document programmatically.
+Creating an XPS document means instantiating this class, adding visual elements, and finally calling `save` to write the fixed‑layout file to disk.
+This approach eliminates manual XML handling and guarantees compliance with the XML Paper Specification.

 ## Why add a tiled image?
-Tiling an image repeats the graphic across a defined area, which is perfect for backgrounds, watermarks, or pattern fills.
-Using Aspose.Page’s `XpsTileMode.Tile` you can achieve this with just a few lines of code.
+Tiling repeats a graphic across a defined area, which is ideal for backgrounds, watermarks, or pattern fills.
+Using `XpsTileMode.Tile` the image repeats automatically without manual duplication, saving development time and ensuring consistent rendering on any device.
+Tiled images also keep file size low because the same bitmap resource is reused rather than embedded multiple times.

 ## Prerequisites
 Before diving in, make sure you have: